jwbuurlage/category-theory-programmers/doc/categories_for_programmers.md

 ## Books
 1. Conceptual Mathematics: A first introduction to categories.
 2. Maclane, Category Theory for the working mathematician
-3. Category Theory for Computer Scientists
+3. Barr and Wells, Category Theory for Computer Scientists